 the repeal of the Education Act 1928 and the transition from that Act to the new Act (section 246 and Schedule 1).

-242. Confidentiality
+242. Disclosure of official information restricted

 (1) A person must not disclose or make use of information to which this section applies except —

-(a) in the course of duty;
+(a) in the course of duty; or

-(b) for the purpose of proceedings for an offence against this Act;
+(b) for the purpose of proceedings for an offence against this Act; or

-(c) under and in accordance with this Act or any other law;
+(c) under and in accordance with this Act or any other law; or

 (d) with the authority of the Minister or all persons to whom the information relates; or